 Estimated annual custody revenue potential at current AUM.
 If Mastercard controls these rails, fee structures on institutional crypto products change.
 Those costs flow downstream to retail ETF expense ratios eventually.

 The centralization risk is concrete, not theoretical.
 72% of institutional crypto volume already flows through just 4 custodians.
 Adding Mastercard's infrastructure layer above that creates additional regulatory surface area.
 More points of compliance control mean more potential freezes, holds, and access restrictions during periods of market stress.
+The Senate Clarity Act would affect how much regulatory surface Mastercard can control, and that window is closing fast.

 What You Should Actually Do With This Information